lukaswrz/readarg/README.md

 as with any other single-header library.

 An example for how to use readarg can be found in `test/test.c`.
-If you want to see how readarg represents options and operands, execute `test.sh` in the same directory.
+If you want to see how readarg represents options and operands, run `test.bash`.

 ## Terminology